Glossary

 - Individual Deductibles Deductibles applied per person.
 They may be limited by a Family

-- Annual Deductible Deducted yearly on the plan’s Benefit Period.
-The amount is reapplied each year.
-Also called a Yearly Deductible.
+Deductible depending on the plan.- Annual Deductible Deducted yearly on the plan’s Benefit Period.
+The amount is

-- Calendar Year Deductible An Annual Deductible that resets on January 1st of each year.
+reapplied each year.
+Also called a Yearly Deductible. - Calendar Year Deductible An Annual Deductible that resets on January 1st of each

-- Quarterly Deductible Deducted each quarter, usually only used with Calendar Year plans:
+satisfy the deductible in the new Benefit Period. - Quarterly Deductible Deducted each quarter, usually only used with Calendar Year

-- – quarter #1 = January, February, March – quarter #2 = April, May, June – quarter #3 = July, August, September – quarter #4 = October, November, December
+plans: - – quarter #1 = January, February, March – quarter #2 = April, May, June – quarter #3 = July,

-- Daily (per-visit) Deductible Deducted from each billed visit.
+August, September – quarter #4 = October, November, December - Daily (per-visit) Deductible Deducted from each billed visit.

-- Family Deductibles A feature of some plans that limits the cumulative dollar amount of an Individual Deductible or the cumulative number of Individual Deductibles that must be met by a family.
+- Family Deductibles A feature of some plans that limits the cumulative dollar amount of

 remaining Individual Deductibles to be waived on the family.
 There may be variations.